sarrams/sarra_personal_work/README.md

 # Prerequisites
 Python >= 3.6

-> Replace the post request on the main_test.py script by the localhost or the IP.
-> Replace the database configuration by yours in the server script.
+Replace the post request on the main_test.py script by the localhost or the IP and the database configuration by yours in the server script.

 # Installation